 - Find out more on how to clean a carpet – with or without cleaning products

 The foot traffic of daily life, and maybe the fact that your pet loves to hang out on it can make your rug look far from its best, and even leave it a bit smelly.
-But, rest assured, the following method is simple and effective.
-Plus, for any Hinch-followers, we've also included Sophie Hinchcliffe's rescue rug remedy that requires just a few ingredients that you’ll have in the pantry already...
+We spoke with Daniel Prendergast from The Rug Seller about the best ways to give your rugs – from shaggy and sheepskin to wool and walked on – a good clean.

 How often should you clean a rug?

-When it comes to deep cleaning your rugs, it depends on what kind of rug you have – wool, cotton, Persian, jute and so on – as they all pick up dirt differently, and there is no fixed schedule as to when you should clean it properly.
+There is no completely fixed schedule as to when you should clean a rug properly.
 Instead, you should give them a more thorough clean when it is visibly dirty and/or has a funky smell.
 If you have pets, kids or both, you'll find you'll need to deep clean yours more frequently to keep up with your household.
+Prendergast says 'They may be stylish and cosy and have the ability to hide a multitude of sins, but did you know your rug could in fact be harbouring millions of microorganisms – including dust mites, pollen spores, dirt and dust - meaning that when it comes to your rug, a once a year clean probably isn’t quite enough to keep your home healthy...'

 In terms of maintenance, vacuuming your rugs every couple of weeks will prevent a buildup of dirt which can lead to tricky stains.
 And you should treat any spills that happen in your presence as soon as possible to stop them from setting.